OmarRano/agis-platform/ENV_SETUP.md

 - **Publishable Key** from Stripe (NOT secret key)
 - Get from: https://dashboard.stripe.com/apikeys
 - Used for payment modal integration
+- Update with your actual publishable key from Stripe

 ### 3. Feature Flags
 ```